salesforcecli/plugin-deploy-retrieve/messages/delete.tracking.md

 # promptMessage

 WARNING: This operation will modify all your local source tracking files.
 The operation can have unintended consequences on all the force:source commands.
-Are you sure you want to proceed (y/n)?
+Are you sure you want to proceed?

 # conflictMsg